rqlite/rqlite.io/content/en/docs/API/api/_index.md

 ```

 ## Query Timeouts
-By default, SQL queries do not timeout.
+By default, SQL queries do not time out.
 You can set a timeout by setting the `db_timeout` URL parameter.
 This parameter allows you to specify the maximum amount of time to spend processing the query before it is interrupted and an error returned.
-Note that this timeout is applied per SQL statement, not the entire HTTP request.
-An example request with a 2 second timeout is shown below.
+Note that this timeout is applied per SQL statement, not to the entire HTTP request.
+An example request with a 2-second timeout is shown below.
 ```bash
 curl -XPOST 'localhost:4001/db/execute?db_timeout=2s' -H "Content-Type: application/json" -d '[
     ["INSERT INTO foo(name, age) VALUES(?, ?)", "fiona", 20]